Jillian-glitch/Simple-GIS-web-app/README.md

 # Simple-GIS-web-app using openlayers, Html, css and Javascript.
-The web application was created to showcase Kenya bareareas and also show how to add various web app functionalities such as zoom, addLocation and such.
+The web application was created to showcase Kenya bareareas and also show how to add various web app functionalities such as zoom, addLocation etc.
 <!DOCTYPE html>
 <html lang="en">